-The primary function of the SEC is to oversee organizations and individuals in the securities markets, including the stock exchange, brokerage houses, dealers, and mutual funds.
-With established securities rules and regulations, the SEC encourages disclosure and sharing of market information, fair dealing, and protection against fraud.
+The SEC's primary function is to oversee organizations and individuals in the securities markets, including the stock exchange, brokerage houses, dealers, and mutual funds.
+With established securities rules and regulations, the SEC encourages disclosure and sharing of market information, fair dealing, and fraud protection.
 It provides investors with access to records, periodic financial reports, and other forms of securities through an electronic data collection, analysis, and access database known as EDGAR.

 The U.S. Securities and Exchange Commission is led by five commissioners, appointed by the chairman and one appointed as chairman.
 The term of office of each commissioner takes five years.
 S.E.C. consists of five different parts: